-3.2.2 Objective function 2

-In this cost optimization, we mainly consider the processing cost and the investment cost.
+for the economic cost, we mainly consider the processing cost and the investment cost.
 All these components are related to the process parameters P, V, H. The cost objective function in this study is formulated based on the cost analysis framework proposed by (Peng et al., 2019), as shown in Eq.
 (9)(10).

+(9)